pfgithub/scpl/docs/actions/getdetailsofweatherconditions.md

-## Get Details of Weather Conditions / getdetailsofweatherconditions (internally `is.workflow.actions.properties.weather.conditions`)
+## Get Details of Weather Conditions / GetDetailsofWeatherConditions (internally `is.workflow.actions.properties.weather.conditions`)

 > This action is not yet complete.
 Some arguments may be missing.